In the same category

 The chat allows your members to communicate more efficiently in a community.
 The chat is intended for any communication, live chat, vocal and video calls.
-Chats and discussion tools create a feeling in person in real time between team members and inspire collaborative conversations.
+Chats and discussion tools create an in-person feeling in real time between team members and inspire collaborative conversations.

 The chat works well in environments where people know each other and ideas can be shared more openly.
-The chat can help people speak together in single chats or calls.
+The chat can help people share while in discussions or individual calls.
 Whatsapp, Slack, Skype, Wechat and Viber are some popular examples of chat and discussion tools.
 These applications can be used for one to one chats and group chats.

 Event management and webinar tools

 A community can be considered incomplete without events or webinars.
-Events and webinars are the need of any business.
-You are thinking of organizing an event, perhaps for educational purposes, networking or fundraising.
+Events and webinars are crucial for any business.
+Think about organizing an event, perhaps for educational purposes, networking or fundraising.

-You don't want to spend much time, but you want your event to look professional and manage all the details conveniently.
+You don't want to spend all your time on this, but you want your event to look professional and manage all the details conveniently.
 A dedicated event platform facilitates the management of the entire event.
 For example, communication with participants before and after the event in driving sessions, everything happens in the same place.

-Webinars are hosted virtually, and companies and brands can use a wider audience compared to events in person.
+Webinars are hosted virtually, and companies and brands can reach a wider audience compared to in-person events.
 In addition, geographic restrictions are no longer important, and participants can participate as per their schedule rather than having to connect at a certain time.
 Livestorm, Demio, Zoho meeting, GoToWebinar and Clickmeeting are some popular webinar tools used by organizations for conducting online meetings.

 Community platform: a good way to replace all these tools?

 Community platforms can easily replace these tools.
 If you are not so active on the existing tools like newsletters, social media groups, forums and other tools, choosing a community platform can help you build a community from scratch.